 - Ability to follow instructions and be assertive in your decision making skills

-- Attention to detail will be important to ensure every job you do is carried out to a high standard
+- Attention to detail will be important to ensure you carry out every job to a high standard

 How will my day look, as a Gas Engineer?

 You’ll be working Monday to Friday, around the hours of 8am to 6pm.
-However, you may be asked to be on call from time-to-time, if your company offers 24-hour breakdown cover.
+However, your employer may ask you to be on call from time-to-time, if your company offers 24-hour breakdown cover.
 Your employer will normally be able to give you a vehicle and you’ll drive to your customers’ homes or properties doing tasks such as:

 - Carrying out checks on the equipment to ensure safety of the appliances and ordering new parts if required